 (It could be the case that the compiler is gfortran and the source file is my_number.f90.)

 NOTICE:

-- In the make command, the command line argument my_number is the name of the executable (the file that can actually be run) that you are making. - The make command runs the C compiler gcc (or the Fortran90 compiler gfortran) to compile the source file named my_number.c (or my_number.f90).
-In the compile command, the command line option indicates that my_number is to be the name of the executable; if that option had been left out, then by default the name of the executable would be a.out ("the output of the assembler"), WHICH WOULD BE BAD, because then the executable's filename wouldn't explain the executable's purpose.
+- In the make command, the command line argument my_number is the name of the executable (the file that can actually be run) that you are making. - The make command runs the C compiler gcc (OR the Fortran90 compiler gfortran) to compile the source file named my_number.c (OR my_number.f90). - In the compile command, the command line option indicates that my_number is to be the name of the executable.